DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/1 Configuration/commonAxisSettings/constantLineStyle/label/label.md

 An object defining constant line label properties.

 ---
 A constant line label shows information on the constant line.
 Use the **label** object to configure all the constant line labels simultaneously.
-Within this object you can set font options, a position and text using corresponding fields.
+Within this object you can set font properties, a position and text using corresponding fields.

 To specify styles for the constant line labels of the argument and value axis separately, use the **argumentAxis**.**constantLineStyle**.[label](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/commonAxisSettings/constantLineStyle/label '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/argumentAxis/constantLineStyle/label/') or **valueAxis**.**constantLineStyle**.[label](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/commonAxisSettings/constantLineStyle/label '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/valueAxis/constantLineStyle/label/') configuration object correspondingly.
 Note that the properties that are set within these objects override the corresponding properties that are set within the **commonAxisSettings**.**constantLineStyle**.**label** object.